OldSneerJaw/synctos/README.md

 * `array`: An array/list of elements.
 Additional parameters:
   * `mustNotBeEmpty`: If `true`, an array with no elements is not allowed.
 Defaults to `false`.
+  * `minimumLength`: The minimum number of elements (inclusive) allowed in the array.
+Undefined by default.
+  * `maximumLength`: The maximum number of elements (inclusive) allowed in the array.
+Undefined by default.
   * `arrayElementsValidator`: The validation that is applied to each element of the array.
 Any validation type, including those for complex data types, may be used.
 Undefined by default.
 An example:

 ```